Free eBook

 We hope this article helped to give you more clarity on sourcing and recruitment strategies.
 To recap the question on what is sourcing in recruiting—sourcing is the act of searching for potential candidates to build a high-quality talent pool and it’s usually the first step in the recruiting process.
 It makes finding a perfect match possible but requires knowing, valuing and selling your employer brand.

 JobAdder has exclusive integrations with sourcing channels, including LinkedIn and SEEK, and simplifies your entire sourcing and recruiting process.
-Our users can build and nurture their talent pool within our ATS, keeping all information and communications in one place.
-Find out more about how we simplify sourcing here.
+Our users can build and nurture their talent pool within our Applicant Tracking System (ATS), keeping all information and communications in one place.
+Find out more about how our recruitment software can simplify sourcing here